Heroku Postgres Logical Backups

 - Direct Transfer of Logical Backups Between Heroku Postgres Databases

 Capturing a logical backup creates a single snapshot file from your Heroku Postgres database.
-While all Heroku Postgres databases are protected through [continuous physical backups](heroku-postgres-data-safety-and-continuous-protection, logical backups are more flexible for data portability.
+While all Heroku Postgres databases are protected through continuous physical backups, logical backups are more flexible for data portability.

 Unlike physical backups, logical backups aren’t captured automatically because they share database resources with application code.
 This article covers how to perform logical backups with minimal effect on your database performance.